 All morning I’d been listening to the wrong station.
 I was tuned into lies.
 The downward spiral went something like this.
 “If God really loved you, you’d still have a real job.”

-“If you were working, you’d have more important things to do than talk to moms and yard duty staff.”
+“If you were working, you’d have more important things to do than talk to moms and yard supervisor staff.”

 “No one really cares what you have to say anyways?
 Exactly how many followers are on your Facebook site?”